 According to Neil Abrams, founder of Abrams Consulting, a car rental consulting and travel market research organization, the answer is yes.
 "If the rental location is at the airport, the rental agency is contractually required to pay the concession fee to the airport," Abrams says -- no matter whether the renter is a local or has just flown into town that day.
 The same generally applies to near-airport rental locations, though he notes that the fees and requirements for these properties may vary from airport to airport.

 The bottom line?
 If you don't want to pay the airport concession fee, check out your rental options downtown.

 Our Handiest Car Rental Tips

-One of the most common extra charges is for insurance, usually referred to by rental companies as collision damage or Loss Damage Waiver (LDW).
-For an extra $25 - $30 a day, you can avoid liability for any damage to the vehicle, provided you're not found guilty of gross negligence.
-Insurance is optional in most states, although in a few states it is compulsory and built into the basic car rental cost.
+One of the most common extra charges is for insurance, usually referred to by rental companies as Collision Damage or Loss Damage Waiver (CDW or LDW).
+For an extra $15 - $30 a day, you can avoid liability for any damage to the vehicle, provided you're not found guilty of gross negligence.
+Insurance is optional in most U.S. states, although in a few states (and some foreign countries) it is compulsory and built into the basic car rental cost.

 Before you purchase the extra insurance, check to see if your regular car insurance covers you in a rental car.
 Most policies do.
 Some credit cards also provide insurance if you pay for your rental with that card.
-Keep in mind that limitations may apply to both types of coverage; if you're not comfortable with the risk, purchasing the LDW may be worth it.
+Keep in mind that limitations may apply to both types of coverage, and that an accident in a rental car may affect the rates on your existing car insurance policy.
+If you're not comfortable with the risk, purchasing the LDW may be worth it.

 Other optional insurance coverages include Personal Accident Insurance (PAI), Personal Effects Coverage (PEC) and Additional Liability Insurance (ALI), which you can purchase from the rental company.
 Again, your best bet is to check your existing policy to see whether you're comfortable with the coverage you already have.